phy1um/coding.tommarks.xyz/src/tutoring.md

 I am an experienced programmer with 5+ years of industry experience.
 I love to talk about code, and help people explore new technologies.
-I started livestreaming to share my coding knowledge with the world in 2021, and have been teaching several friends how to program.
+I started livestreaming to share my coding knowledge with the world in 2021, and I've worked as a maths, programming and music tutor since 2024.
+I do 1-1 tutoring as well as delivering programs to classes in schools.

 I have worked in Python, Java, Golang and Javascript.
 I have experience with Bash scripting and common Linux utilities.
 I have also written Rust,